 Some people naturally have whiter or darker teeth due to their genetics.
 The thickness and shade of enamel vary from person to person.
 A person’s parents may inherit the same trait if they have naturally darker or more yellow-toned teeth.

-Tooth Discoloration Solutions
+Tooth Discoloration Treatments

 Tooth discoloration is something almost everyone will experience at some point.
 Read the answers to these commonly asked questions to learn more.